 Please note that the prices are calculated in Polish Złoty (PLN).
 Prices in any other currency are only approximate.

-Guided tours in English in Warsaw, Łódź, Kraków, Jasna Góra Monastery, Wieliczka Salt Mine, Auschwitz-Birkenau, Zakopane, incl. entrance tickets & funicular ride
+Guided tours in English in Warsaw, Łódź, Kraków, Jasna Góra Monastery, Wieliczka Salt Mine, Auschwitz-Birkenau, Zakopane

-Cultural immersion: Chopin concert in Warsaw, highlander show in Zakopane, traditional Jewish music concert in Kraków
+Cultural immersion: Chopin concert in Warsaw, highlander show in Zakopane, traditional klezmer music concert in Kraków

 WHAT'S NOT INCLUDED